 Nutritious Recipes For Pregnancy by Tarla Dalal

 Who doesn’t remember this cute short lady next to the tall and also delicious Sudhanshu Pandey?!?
 Priced at only 100 Rs this cookbook will put all your “Am I eating right?” worries to rest.
 The recipes are easy to make and nutritious and tasty to eat.
-The website, TarlaDalal.com also has many Indian recipes which you can try.
+You can also follow a good pregnancy diet chart to ensure that you are getting all the nutrients.

 You need to know the week-by-week, month-by-month, and trimester-by-trimester changes happening during your pregnancy.